SQUID: RF SQUID

-The RF SQUID was invented in 1967 by Robert Jaklevic, John J. Lambe, Arnold Silver, and James Edward Zimmerman at Ford.
+The RF SQUID was invented in 1967 by Robert Jaklevic, John J. Lambe, James E. Mercereau, Arnold Silver, and James Edward Zimmerman at Ford.
 It is based on the AC Josephson effect and uses only one Josephson junction.
 It is less sensitive compared to DC SQUID but is cheaper and easier to manufacture in smaller quantities.
 Most fundamental measurements in biomagnetism, even of extremely small signals, have been made using RF SQUIDS.

 The RF SQUID is inductively coupled to a resonant tank circuit.
 Depending on the external magnetic field, as the SQUID operates in the resistive mode, the effective inductance of the tank circuit changes, thus changing the resonant frequency of the tank circuit.
 These frequency measurements can be easily taken, and thus the losses which appear as the voltage across the load resistor in the circuit are a periodic function of the applied magnetic flux with a period of $\Phi_0$.
 For a precise mathematical description refer to the original paper by Erné et al.